pandas-dev/pandas/doc/source/user_guide/groupby.rst

    df

-Groupby a specific column with the wanted frequency.
+Groupby a specific column with the desired frequency.
 This is like resampling.

 .. ipython:: python